johannesbuchholz/lurker/README.md

     - `"hue"`: Hue setting.
     - `"sat"`: Saturation setting.

-All fields under `request` are optional and missing field are not send the Hue Bridge.
+All fields under `request` are optional and missing fields are not send the Hue Bridge.

 ### Configuration parameters
 All available configuration parameters are defined here: `src/config.py`